 ORPS AS SCAFFOLDS FOR SIGNALLING PROTEIN COMPLEXES

 Eighteen years ago, it was revealed that ORPs participate in the management of cell signalling and development[8].
 The Caenorhabditis elegans ORPs determine the functions of bone morphogenetic protein receptor-associated molecule-interacting protein in transforming growth factor-β signalling and body length regulation.
 A study conducted in 2005 showed that human ORPs work as scaffolds for two protein phosphatases, PP2A and HePTP, and thus regulate the activity of ERK in a sterol-specific manner[9].
-Moreover, cholesterol-bound ORPs combine with active phosphatases and induce the migration of cholesterol and the dissociation of oxysterol 25-hydroxycholesterol (25-OHC) from the complex, and these effects are concomitant with the targeting of ORPs to the Golgi complex.
+Moreover, cholesterol-bound ORPs bind with active phosphatases and induce the migration of cholesterol and the dissociation of oxysterol 25-hydroxycholesterol (25-OHC) from the complex, and these effects are concomitant with the targeting of ORPs to the Golgi complex.
 In contrast, Romeo et al[10] found that the upregulation of 7-ketocholesterol (7KC) via ORPs regulates profilin-1, which is an actin-binding protein associated with endothelial dysfunction and atherosclerosis.
 This signalling transparently involves the reciprocity of the ORP-7KC complex with tyrosine kinase JAK-2, which phosphorylates Tyr394 on ORPs to induce STAT3 activation and profilin expression.
-Interestingly, a previous study[11] revealed that ORP9, whose phosphorylation site contains phosphorylated protein kinase 2, is dependent on mammalian target of protein kinase C-b or rapamycin.
+Interestingly, a previous study[11] revealed that ORP9, whose phosphorylation targets contain phosphorylated protein kinase 2, is dependent on mammalian target of protein kinase C-b or rapamycin.
 ORP9 interacts with these kinases and negatively regulates the phosphorylation of PDK-2 in Akt/protein kinase B, which is a major regulator of cell survival, cell cycle progression, and glucose metabolism.
 A key implication of these findings is that ORPs can also function as scaffold-like lipid sensors in tumour cell signalling.
-Whether these signalling capabilities of ORPs are based on their localization at membrane contact sites is unclear, we used OSBPs and ERK as examples and found that the above-described regulatory function of OSBPs appears to represent a behaviour mode that is independent of MCS.
+Whether these signalling capabilities of ORPs are based on their localization at membrane contact sites is unclear, and we used OSBPs and ERK as examples and found that the above-described regulatory function of OSBPs appears to represent a behaviour mode that is independent of membrane contact sites (MCS).
 The location of OSBPs in the Golgi apparatus is closely related to several phenotypic effects of OSBP manipulation.
 When located in the Golgi complex, ORPs activate the ceramide transporter CERT in a sterol-dependent manner, and this effect enhances the non-vesicular flux of ceramide to trans-Golgi and promotes sphingomyelin synthesis.
 ORPs therefore act in cooperation with CERT and the PC transfer protein Nir2 to regulate the lipid composition of Golgi membranes[13].
 Protein kinase D-mediated phosphorylation can negatively regulate the ORPs in the Golgi apparatus[14].
 Based on a previous study[15], it is known that ORP overexpression in a human neuroglioma cell line and human HEK293 cells inhibits the processing of amyloid precursor protein to b-amyloid, whereas the knockdown of OSBPs exerts the opposite effect.
 ORPs induce the sequestration of APP-Notch2 heterodimers in the Golgi complex, and this effect is reversed by the addition of the high-affinity OSBP ligand 25-OHC, which is consistent with the distribution of ORPs[16].

 ROLE OF MAMMALIAN ORPS IN INTRACELLULAR MEMBRANE TRAFFICKING